For event agencies, marketing/HR and the public sector

 • Recordings can be used as live streams

-• No sharing of player usage data with advertising networks
+• No transfer of player usage data to advertising networks

 • No transfer of rights to Video.Taxi

-Pay attention to the fact that authorities are obliged to offer their content accessibly.
+Be aware that authorities are obliged to publish your content without exception. barrier-free to offer.
 This means that all livestreams and videos must be subtitled.
 Video.Taxi offers you automatic subtitling here.
-For larger companies, it is now good practice to contribute to accessibility, even if it is not mandatory.
+For larger companies, it is now good practice to do something for accessibility even if it is not mandatory.

-To make sure your venue is suitable for live streaming, you should check the most important considerations.
+To ensure that your venue is suitable for live streaming, you should check the most important points.

-Internet connection - it's the upload speed that counts
+Internet connection - the upload speed is what counts

-Whether your livestream is virtual, hybrid, or in-person, make sure you have a strong internet connection.
+Regardless of whether your livestream is a virtual, hybrid or in-person event, make sure you have a strong internet connection.

-At a physical venue, you should locate the Internet source to which you connect your Ethernet cable to establish the strongest possible connection.
-Wi-Fi connections are not recommended.
-Make sure you have exclusive bandwidth.
-In hotels, it's not uncommon for surfing hotel guests on the same network to bring a livestream to a halt.
+At a physical venue, you should locate the Internet source to which you connect your Ethernet cable in order to establish the strongest possible connection.
+WLAN connections are not recommended.
+Make sure that the bandwidth is exclusively available to you.
+In hotels, it is not uncommon for hotel guests surfing on the same network to bring a live stream to a standstill.

-When everything is ready, perform an Internet speed test to check the bandwidth for your location and for your virtual speakers.
-Most important is the upload speed, because you want to send data.
-A good download speed is at least 10 megabits per second (Mbps) and a good upload speed at at least 10 Mbit/s.
-For higher image qualities like 4K, 30 Mbit/s is the minimum.
+When everything is prepared, carry out a Internet speed test to check the bandwidth for your location and for your virtual speakers.
+The more important speed is the upload speed, as you want to send data.
+A good download speed is at least 10 megabits per second (Mbit/s) and a Good upload speed with at least 10 Mbit/s.
+For higher picture qualities such as 4K, 30 Mbit/s is the minimum.

 Find a suitable place for the control room.
-There, all cable connections converge as tidily as possible:
+This is where all the cable connections come together as neatly as possible:

 • Internet line